Mirabel Madrigal: Encanto

 Luisa, Mirabel's older sister, suggests Mirabel search her missing uncle Bruno's room for a clue because of a rumor that he had a vision about the magic.
 Mirabel finds the vision and sees herself surrounded by a cracked Casita, implying she might be the cause of the miracle's dying.
 Dolores later reveals the secret to everyone.
 Mirabel finds Bruno hiding inside the house's walls and questions him about his vision; Bruno says he only knows the fate of the Madrigal family will depend on her.
 When Bruno makes another vision, Mirabel sees a butterfly and herself hugging someone, whom she and Bruno identify as Isabela, her eldest sister.
 Annoyed due to Isabela's entitled personality, Mirabel insincerely asks her for a hug, which she refuses.
 Isabela inadvertently reveals that she struggles with the constant pressure to be perfect.
 Mirabel persuades Isabela to become truer to herself, and they reconcile, partially healing the cracks near the candle.
 Alma sees them and accuses Mirabel of trying to hurt the family out of spite for lacking a gift.
-Despondent with this treatment, Mirabel realizes that she and the rest of the family will never be good enough for Alma and that the miracle is dying because of her.
+Despondent with this treatment, Mirabel realizes that she and the rest of the family will never be good enough for Alma, and saying that the miracle is dying because of her.
 The house breaks and collapses as a result of their heated argument.
 Mirabel tries to save the candle, but it extinguishes in her hands.
-Distraught and heartbroken, Mirabel runs away.
+Distraught and heartbroken, Mirabel runs away from home.

-Alma finds Mirabel at the river and apologizes for her accusation and high expectations for their family.
+The next day, Alma finds Mirabel at the river and apologizes for her accusation and high expectations for their family.
 Mirabel and Alma reconcile, and return to a broken Casita; Mirabel tells her family they are more than their gifts, while Alma apologizes for seeing her family's powers as the miracle instead of their existence.
 The family, with the townspeople, rebuild Casita.
 The Madrigals make a doorknob bearing an "M" for Mirabel to place into the front door, causing Casita to be restored, and the family regains their powers.
 Later, the family takes a group photograph, this time with Mirabel at the center of her family.